Mandurriao: Economy

+Mandurriao, serves as a hub for trade, commerce, finance, real estate, and business process outsourcing in Iloilo City, along with Iloilo City Proper.
+Mandurriao has experienced rapid development, becoming the fastest-growing district in the city.
+Mandurriao is home to four major mixed-use development townships, namely Iloilo Business Park, Atria Park District, SM Iloilo Complex, and Iloilo City Center.
+The developments are located close to each other, forming a central business district (CBD) referred to as the Iloilo Business Triangle or Mandurriao Business District.

-Mandurriao also has the highest concentration of high-rise buildings in Iloilo City.
-Besides the high structures, it has a remarkable aesthetic and a reputation as the central amusement hub of the metro.
-Trade and commerce continue to soar in the district.
-Business Process Outsourcing (BPO) companies, upscale hotels, residential towers, large malls, parks, and offices are sprouting everywhere within the district.
+Mandurriao has the highest concentration of high-rise buildings in Iloilo City.
+The economic activities in Mandurriao continue to thrive, with the continuous growth of business process outsourcing (BPO) companies, upscale hotels, residential towers, large malls, parks, and offices throughout the district.

 Education

 Mandurriao has several academic institutions.
 The most notable ones are namely, Ateneo de Iloilo–Santa Maria Catholic School, Iloilo Scholastic Academy, Santa Isabel College of Iloilo City, St. Joseph School, and Mandurriao National High School, among others.
+Additionally, a new campus of National University is currently under construction next to SM City Iloilo.

 Transportation

 Mandurriao is mostly served by jeepneys and white-metered taxis.
 Tricycles and trisikads are also being used as transportation within the district for shorter distances.
 The Aleosan Transport Terminal (Hibao-an Terminal) in Hibao-an Norte, Mandurriao serves routes to central Iloilo towns or ALEOSAN (Alimodian, Leon, San Miguel) towns, vice versa.

-In March 2019, the Land Transportation Franchising and Regulatory Board announced the opening of a new Premium Point-to-Point Bus Service in Iloilo City with express bus services from Iloilo Business Park to Iloilo International, Kalibo International, and Caticlan airports in Cabatuan, Kalibo, and Boracay (Caticlan, Malay), respectively.
+In March 2019, the Land Transportation Franchising and Regulatory Board announced the opening of a new Premium Point-to-Point Bus Service in Iloilo City with express bus services from Festive Walk Transport Hub in Iloilo Business Park to Iloilo International, Kalibo International, and Caticlan airports in Cabatuan, Kalibo, and Boracay (Caticlan, Malay), respectively.

 In addition to Iloilo City's being the Bike Capital of the Philippines, there is also a network of the country's longest protected bike lanes that follows the long stretch of Diversion Road that traverses Mandurriao's new business center.
 The bike lane stretches from Iloilo Esplanade up to Ungka in Jaro.